Veterinary Technology

 VTE 218.
 Domestic Animal Behavior.
 2 Credits.

 This course will explore the different behaviors displayed by canines and felines.
 Body language, communication, social structure and life stage behavior will be discussed in detail.
 Strategies for preventing and correcting unwanted behaviors will also be discussed.
-Students must achieve a C+ or better in order to progress in the program.
-Prerequisites: VTE 210, VTE 102 all with a C+ or higher.
+Students must achieve a C+ or better test average score in order to progress in the program.
+Prerequisites: VTE 210, VTE 102 all with a C+ or higher test score average.
 Spring.

 VTE 222.
 Medicine and Management of Exotics and Laboratory Animals.
 3 Credits.

 This course will provide the student with the information needed to safely handle small animals and exotics.
 The course will also cover the local, federal and state mandated laws and regulations regarding the care and use of laboratory animals.
 Students will explore proper husbandry, restraint and technical skills such as drawing blood and injecting medications into small animals and exotics which include rodents, rabbits, ferrets and other small mammals, birds, fish, and reptiles.
-Student must achieve a C+ or higher to progress in the program.
-Prerequisites: VTE 103, VTE 211, VTE 205, with a C+ or higher.
+During the time small animals are kept on campus, students will need to perform husbandry duties for those animals, including weekends.
+Student must achieve a C+ or higher test score average to progress in the program.
+Prerequisites: VTE 104, VTE 205, VTE 211, with a C+ or higher test score average.
 Fall.

 VTE 225.
 Surgical Nursing and Dentistry.
 4 Credits.

 Students will explore the knowledge and experience that are essential in performing safe surgical procedures in veterinary practice.
 Students will learn how to anesthetize small animals; properly and effectively monitor patients under anesthesia; and use aseptic techniques required for surgical procedures.
 Students will be able to identify and explain proper use of surgical equipment and surgical instruments.
 Students are required to understand the methods and safety precautions for patients and veterinary professionals before, during, and after surgical procedures.
 Students will also develop the skills for performing thorough dental prophylaxis, diagnostic dental radiographs, and the ability to identify dental disease.
-Student must achieve a C+ or higher to progress in the program.
-Prerequisites: VTE 103, VTE 205, and VTE 211 with a C+ or higher.
+Student must achieve a C+ or higher test average score to progress in the program.
+Prerequisites: VTE 104, VTE 205, and VTE 211 with a C+ or higher test score average.
 Spring.